amart92692/datasciencecoursera/getting_and_cleaning_data/CodeBook.md

  9. Combine the *joinSubject*, *joinLabel* and *joinData* by column to get a new cleaned 10299x68 data frame, *cleanedData*.
 Properly name the first two columns, "subject" and "activity".
 The "subject" column contains integers that range from 1 to 30 inclusive; the "activity" column contains 6 kinds of activity names; the last 66 columns contain measurements that range from -1 to 1 exclusive.
  10. Write the *cleanedData* out to "merged_data.txt" file in current working directory.
  11. Finally, generate a second independent tidy data set with the average of each measurement for each activity and each subject.
 We have 30 unique subjects and 6 unique activities, which result in a 180 combinations of the two.
 Then, for each combination, we calculate the mean of each measurement with the corresponding combination.
 So, after initializing the *result* data frame and performing the two for-loops, we get a 180x68 data frame.
- 12. Write the *result* out to "data_with_means.txt" file in current working directory.
+ 12. Write the *result* out to "tidy_data.txt" file in current working directory.